ameli/manylinux-cuda/README.rst

 Download Images
 ===============

-Obtain the docker images from Dockerhub for the following CUDA versions:
+Obtain the docker images from Docker Hub for the following CUDA versions:

 X86_64 Architecture
 -------------------